labseven/labseven.github.io/_posts/2017-01-27-Passionate-Pursuit-Welding.md

 > One of the flowers that I had made

-Not only was making art interesting, the welding skills went into practice when I fabricated a part of our [Design Nature Play Experience]({{ site.url }}/blog/20170125/Play-Experience).
+Not only was making art interesting, my welding skills were useful when I fabricated a mechanism for our [Design Nature Play Experience]({{ site.url }}/blog/20170125/Play-Experience).